 💡 You might also be interested in our efficiency calculator and the coefficient of performance calculator.

 What is a Carnot heat engine?

 A Carnot heat engine operates on the Carnot cycle, the most efficient heat engine process allowed by the laws of thermodynamics.
-In this cycle, the engine goes through four consecutive processes, and returns to its initial state afterwards.
+In this cycle, the engine goes through four consecutive processes and returns to its initial state afterward.

 The engine itself consists of two stationary bodies and a working substance (a fluid or a vapor body).
 The two stationary bodies have constant temperatures:

 - The first one (called a "furnace") has the high temperature .

 - The second one (called a "refrigerator") has the low temperature .

 The four phases of a Carnot cycle are:

 Isothermal expansion at .
 The working substance expands at the constant temperature , performing work on the surroundings.

 Adiabatic expansion.
 The working substance expands further, doing work on the surroundings, but loses a part of its internal energy.
 Loss of energy means cooling down to the temperature .